ADFG-DSF/ADFG_R_Intro_Workshop_2025/README.md

 Then open the desired tutorial script in RStudio and click "Run Document" above the script pane.

 ## Your Instructors
 Welcome to the course!
-Your instructors are Justin Priest and Matt Tyers, a biologist and biometrician for ADF&G. We have both learned R through a variety of methods including self-taught instruction, formal courses, reading books, and just by playing around in the program.
+Your instructors are Logan Wendling and Matt Tyers, two biometricians with ADF&G. We have both learned R through a variety of methods including self-taught instruction, formal courses, reading books, and just by playing around in the program.
 We designed this course specifically based on many of the difficulties we both encountered on our journey.
-Justin and Matt both have experience teaching R to others and have taken a workshop on how to improve our teaching styles.
+Logan and Matt both have experience teaching R to others and have taken a workshop on how to improve our teaching styles.
 That said, please ask us questions at any time!

 ## Agenda
-This course will be split over two days of about 8 hours each day.
+This course will be split over three days.
-Before each section we will take a small break.
+After each section we will take a small break.

 ### Day 1
 09:00-09:30 - 1: Course Welcome
 09:30-10:30 - 2: About R & RStudio
 10:30-12:00 - 3: Programming Basics, Part 1
 12:00-13:30 - Lunch Break
-13:30-15:00 - 4: Programming Basics, Part 2
+13:30-15:30 - 4: Programming Basics, Part 2
-15:00-16:30 - 5: Reading Real Data
-16:30-17:00 - Review of Material
+15:30-16:30 - (Introducing R Markdown)

 ### Day 2
 09:00-09:30 - Welcome Back and Review
-09:30-11:00 - 6: Data Manipulation
+09:30-11:00 - 5: Amazing Charts in ggplot, Part 1
-11:00-12:00 - 7: Amazing Charts in ggplot, Part 1
+11:00-12:00 - 5: Amazing Charts in ggplot, Part 2
 12:00-13:30 - Lunch Break
-13:30-14:30 - 7: Amazing Charts in ggplot, Part 2
+13:30-14:30 - 6: Data Manipulation
+14:30-15:30 - 7: Reading (real!)
+Data, Data Best Practices

+### Day 3
-14:30-15:00 - 8: The Extras
+09:00-10:00 - 8: The Extras
-15:00-16:30 - 9: The Project
+10:00-11:30 - 9: The Project
-16:30-17:00 - 10: The Wrapup
+11:30-12:00 - 10: The Wrapup

 ## Course Outcomes
 - Recognize basic codes / commands